jadecobra/python_tdd_exercises/source/AssertionError.rst

   self.assertFalse(False)

-I now know that in python
+From the tests I can see that in python

 * :doc:`False <data_structures_booleans>` is :doc:`False <data_structures_booleans>`
 * :doc:`False <data_structures_booleans>` is not :doc:`True <data_structures_booleans>`